Technology Brother Elegy

 Policy

-In an irony of history, the policy implications of this ideology cash out to, essentially, Bill Clinton's platform in the 1990s—the original political synthesis, offered by my aunt's generation, of cultural liberalism with entrepreneurial capitalism, of The Sixties with The Eighties: free markets, free inquiry, promote technology, and invest, using the government, in people.
+In an irony of history, the policy implications of this ideology cash out to little more than, essentially, Bill Clinton's platform in the 1990s.
+This was my mother's generation's attempt to synthesize Sixties-era cultural liberalism with Eighties-era entrepreneurial capitalism: free markets, free inquiry, promote technology, and use the government to invest in people.

-(Not coincidently, the leaders of this movement—Musk, RFK Jr., Ackman, Andreessen, and Trump himself, etc.—were 1990s Clintonites.
+(Not coincidently, many leaders of the Tech New Right—Musk, RFK Jr., Ackman, Andreessen, and Trump himself—were 1990s Clintonites.
 To invert the phrase of old communists like my grandfather: "real Clintonianism has never been tried.")

 First, liquidate the grift.
 Ray Dalio: "It is now clear that Trump will reform government and country like a corporate raider engaging in a hostile takeover of an inefficient company, making huge reforms by changing people, slashing costs, and infusing new technologies."